Haryana Police bust gang stealing money from bank accounts using Aadhaar Enabled Payment System

 “We are trying to gather more information about the involvement of others and how many innocent people were cheated by the gang members through online fraud”, said Superintendent of Police, Palwal, Deepak Gahlawat in the release by the Haryana Government.

-What is APES?
+What is AEPS?

 The AEPS is a financial inclusion product developed by the NPCI which allows cash withdrawal, deposit and funds transfer at POS (Micro ATM) through a business correspondent of any bank using the Aadhaar authentication.